luiscruz/udacity_data_analyst/P05/README.md

 The optimal set of parameters is selected from the model that had the best performance.
 Performance metrics can be *Recall*, *Precision*, or *F1*.
 In this study, I have not included algorithms that would benefit from parameter tuning.
-I have tuned Random Forest to 100 trees, since this is a common setting for this algorithm.

 ##### Results of the algorithm and feature selection